DIPlib/diplib/src/documentation/workplan.md

     All measurement features have been ported, including the previously only defined in *DIPimage*.

+-   Color support.
+More color spaces could be added in time.

 -   The Fourier transform (based on the code out of OpenCV, much faster than the code in the old *DIPlib*).